-He is pioneered the unity among Hispanic professionals and business people across Canada.
-Since 2001 and on his free time, Mauricio founded four professional/business associations, led national census initiatives, created the annual ‘10 most influential Hispanic Canadians’ awards to date with 120 influential winners from six provinces, helped hundreds of immigrants, and raised money ($220,000 in the past two years alone for community scholarships).
+Since 2001 and on his free time, Mauricio founded four professional/business associations, with Statistics Canada co-led national census initiatives, created the annual ‘10 most influential Hispanic Canadians’ awards to date with 120 influential winners from six provinces, helped hundreds of immigrants, and raised money ($220,000 in the past two years alone for education scholarships).
 He’s privately meet with Prime Ministers, Ministers, and influential figures from Canada’s society to help our community.
-He was the first Hispanic to be involved with the 2015 Pan-American Games, and the only one who successfully advocated for ethnic inclusion in procurement and in home ownership at the Pan-American Village.
+He was the first Hispanic to be involved with the 2015 Pan-American Games securing procurement opportunities and home ownership - at a lower cost - at Toronto's Pan-American Village (Canary District in downtown).

 His many recognitions include being inducted into the 'Canadian Who is Who' - leading biographical reference that for over a century has listed the most prominent Canadians.
 Mauricio was quoted in the international best-seller "Why Mexicans Don't Drink Molson" and written for three York University books.
 He’s been profiled by CBC, Globe and Mail, National Post, Toronto Star, most Hispanic media in Canada and even overseas.

 Mauricio lives in downtown Toronto and loves to cycle, paint, play tennis, and read.